Military history of the Three Kingdoms: Cao Cao

 Cao Cao was the son of Cao Song, whose original surname was Xiahou but took the name of Cao as a child when he was adopted by the eunuch Cao Teng.
 During his childhood Cao Cao studied the Art of War and was fond of hawking and hunting with dogs.
 He was also considered a troublemaker and local thug in his town.
 At one point in his youth, Cao Cao and Yuan Shao raided a wedding.
 Cao Cao kidnapped the bride and directed the pursuers toward Yuan Shao.
 Xu Shao foretold that Cao Cao would be "a good servant in time of peace, a dangerous chieftain in time of trouble".

 In the 170s Cao Cao became a chief of police in Luoyang and made a name for himself as a strict enforcer of the law.
 He was eventually implicated and dismissed from his post in 178.

 Cao Cao took part in suppressing the Yellow Turban rebellion in 184 as a Commandant of Cavalry.
 He was then appointed Chancellor of Jinan Commandery, where he set about removing officials under the influence of the imperial family.
 Cao Cao became afraid of the enemies he had made at court so he left his post.

-In 188 Cao Cao became a colonel of the Western Garden.
+In 188, Cao Cao became a colonel of the Army of the Western Garden.
 When Dong Zhuo seized power in 189, Cao Cao fled to Chenliu Commandery, where he sold his family estates and raised troops to join Yuan Shao and the Campaign against Dong Zhuo.
 Irritated by Yuan Shao's lack of action, Cao Cao advanced into He'nan Commandery only to suffer defeat at the Battle of Xingyang.

 Cao Cao raised more troops in Yang Province.
 In 191 he became Administrator of Dong Commandery for defeating the bandit chieftain Bo Rao.
 When Liu Dai, the Inspector of Yan Province, died in 192 while dealing with the Yellow Turbans from Qing Province, Cao Cao succeeded him.
 By the end of the year Cao Cao had negotiated the surrender of the rebels, who augmented his army with 30,000 additional soldiers, known collectively as the Qingzhou Troops (青州兵).